javiserna/TESSExtractor-webapp/README.md

 ### www.tessextractor.app

+Need assistance?
+Please email
+support@tessextractor.app

-If you use products of TESSExtractor on your research, please cite:
+If you use TESSExtractor on your research, please cite:
 Serna et al (2021).
 [ApJ 923 177](https://doi.org/10.3847/1538-4357/AC300A)